0xN3utr0n/Yaef/README.md

 it run as an a independent thread.
 If specified, use a fake name to deceive /proc/maps.

-All in all, it's a pretty sthealty & complete solution compared to other ones.
+All in all, it's a pretty sthealthy & complete solution compared to other ones.

 ### How does it work
  1. Attach & stop all running threads ([Ptrace](https://www.kernel.org/doc/Documentation/security/Yama.txt))